course-details-portlet

 Course content

-The course concentrates on the development of individual artistic practice and the contextualisation of the studio work.
+The course concentrates on the development of artistic practice and the contextualisation of work.
 It covers the intermediate phases of research and concept development of an MFA artistic research project.
 The course introduces presentation and distribution formats: formats of exhibiting, publishing and other forms of presentation.
 This course prepares MFA candidates for practice-based research in contemporary art.
 It aims to help MFA candidates to steep themselves in the theory of their own research area, and to develop relevant methods and techniques of inquiry in contemporary art, in which they will apply to their projects.

 Learning outcome

 The objective is to focus and develop an MFA artistic research project which is to be presented and defended in the MFA exhibition and final exam at the end of the two-year term.
-On completion of this course, students will be able to: - develop a working plan for their artistic research project - develop relevant approaches and methods for the intermediate phase with their artistic research - identify and contextualize currently dynamic issues in oneʼs field of research, in the sense of open questions, new topics and trends - critically assess their own progress and others artistic production - identify current exhibition strategies and positions on curating, publishing and dissemination - communicate their project orally within group discussions and in written form
+On completion of this course, students will be able to: - develop a working plan for their artistic research project - develop relevant approaches and methods for the intermediate phase with their artistic research - identify and contextualize currently dynamic issues in oneʼs field of research, in the sense of open questions, new topics and trends - critically assess their own progress and others artistic production - identify current exhibition strategies and positions on curating, publishing and dissemination - communicate their project orally within group discussions and in written form.

 Learning methods and activities